tigerbeetle/tigerbeetle/docs/concepts/debit-credit.md

 ## SQL vs Debit / Credit

-While SQL is a great query language for getting data out of a database, OLTP is primarily about getting data in to the database and this is where SQL falls short.
+While SQL is a great query language for getting data out of a database, OLTP is primarily about getting data into the database and this is where SQL falls short.

 **Often, a single business transaction requires multiple SQL queries (on the order of 10 SQL queries per transaction)** and potentially even multiple round-trips from the application to the database.